Reihan Salam

-Reihan Morshed Salam (/ˈraɪhɑːn səˈlɑːm/; born December 29, 1979) is an American conservative political commentator, columnist, and author who, since 2019, has been president of the Manhattan Institute for Policy Research.
+Reihan Morshed Salam (/ˈraɪhɑːn səˈlɑːm/; born December 29, 1979) is an American conservative political commentator and writer who, since 2019, has been president of the Manhattan Institute for Policy Research.
 He was previously executive editor of National Review, a columnist for Slate, a contributing editor at National Affairs, a contributing editor at The Atlantic, an interviewer for VICE, and a fellow at the University of Chicago Institute of Politics.

 Early life and education

-Salam was born in Brooklyn, New York to Bangladeshi-born Muslim immigrants who arrived in New York in 1976.
+Salam was born in Brooklyn, New York, to Bangladeshi-born Muslim immigrants who arrived in New York in 1976.
 He was raised in Borough Park, New York.
 Salam attended Stuyvesant High School and Cornell University before transferring to Harvard University, where he was a member of the Signet Society and lived in Pforzheimer House.
 He graduated from Harvard in 2001 with a Bachelor of Arts degree in social studies.